 Lowell High School is a public high school in San Francisco.
-The principal of Lowell High School is Andrew Ishibashi, whose e-mail is firstname.lastname@example.org.
+The principal of Lowell High School is Andrew Ishibashi and can be contacted at firstname.lastname@example.org.
 2,597 students go to Lowell High School and identify as Hispanic, Asian, and Filipino.
 0.9% of the Lowell High School students are "limited in English proficiency."
-40% of the 2,597 students here have subsidized lunches.
-The ratio of students to teachers at Lowell High School is 18:1.
+40% of the 2,597 students here are paying reduced lunch prices.
+The student to teacher ratio at Lowell High School is 18:1.
 Mercy High School is one of the nearest high schools.

 - Ceramics sculpture